Thursday, May 23, 2019

 Address 25 12th Av S Naples Florida 34102

-We rode to historic downtown Naples, Lora and Michelle waited in a long line of people to order our ice cream at Kilwins 743 5th Ave S, Naples, FL 34102.
+We rode to historic downtown Naples; Lora and Michelle waited in a long line of people to order our ice cream at Kilwins 743 5th Ave S, Naples, FL 34102.

 Saturday, March 30, 2019

-Lora had an infusion that morning so I spent the morning with Jackie and Geo.
-We went to North Collier Regional Children’s Park 15000 Livingston Rd Naples, FL.
+Lora had an infusion that morning, so I spent the morning with Jackie and Geo.
+We visited North Collier Regional Children's Park, located at 15000 Livingston Rd, Naples, FL.

 North Collier Regional Children's Park

-Geo enjoyed playing at the Can U Dig It state-of-the-art playground that looks like something from the future with a colorful, modern design.
+Geo enjoyed playing at the Can U Dig It state-of-the-art playground, which features a colorful, modern design and resembles something from the future.

 The sleek look packs a lot of play value.
-The playground includes slides, swings, and climbing apparatus, but takes play a step further.
+The playground includes slides, swings, and climbing apparatus, but it takes play a step further.
 Kids can spin themselves dizzy on squiggly poles, climb on boulders that look like they came from the Monument Valley, or become junior archeologists in the covered fossil dig area.

-When we got ready to go Jackie realized she had locked her keys in her car.
-She called her boyfriend and he brought her a spare set.
+When we got ready, Jackie realized she had locked her keys in her car.
+She called her boyfriend, and he brought her a spare set of keys.

-We rode back to the apartment by this time Lora had returned.
+We rode back to the apartment, and by this time, Lora had returned.

-Lora, Michelle, and I rode to Fort Lauderdale to spend the rest of the day before my flight.
+Lora, Michelle, and I rode to Fort Lauderdale for the rest of the day before my flight.

-We Stopped at Quarterdeck Restaurant 300 N Beach Rd Dania Beach, FL where we ate dinner.
+We stopped at Quarterdeck Restaurant, located at 300 N Beach Rd, Dania Beach, FL, where we had dinner.

 Quarterdeck Restaurant